githubixx/ansible-role-kubernetes-ca/README.md

 **r4.0.1_v1.8.4**

 - Changed default of `k8s_ca_conf_directory` to `{{ '~/k8s/certs' | expanduser }}`.
-By default this will expand to user's LOCAL $HOME (the user that run's "ansible-playbook ..." plus "/k8s/certs".
-That means if the user's $HOME directory is e.g. "/home/da_user" then "k8s_ca_conf_directory" will have a value of "/home/da_user/k8s/certs".
-As the user normally has write access to his $HOME directory we don't rely on the parent directory permission if we deploy the role without root permissions.
+By default this will expand to user's LOCAL $HOME (the user that run's `ansible-playbook ...` plus `/k8s/certs`.
+That means if the user's `$HOME` directory is e.g. `/home/da_user` then `k8s_ca_conf_directory` will have a value of `/home/da_user/k8s/certs`.
+As the user normally has write access to his `$HOME` directory we don't rely on the parent directory permission if we deploy the role without root permissions.
 If you defined this variable with a different value before this change then you don't need to bother about this change.

 **r3.0.0_v1.8.4**